Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 For testing the pipeline, you can deploy a sample application.
 The application fetches contents from blob storage.
 To run this application, you will need these things.

-* Service Principal that can fetch data from KeyVault.
+* Service Principal that can fetch data from Key Vault.
 * Storage Account with a text file(verysecret.txt) in a container (container).
 * Build Deploy the application to a Kubernetes Cluster

 I created a sample application with ASP.NET (.Net core).
 I also created [a pipeline to build/push this application to an ACR](https://dev.azure.com/csedevops/DevSecOps/_build?definitionId=131&_a=summary) that is named StorageViewer.CI.
 The image is already pushed.
-This app references the `container/verysecret.txt` file on your blob with a secret on the KeyVault. using [KeyVault flex volume](https://github.com/Azure/kubernetes-keyvault-flexvol).
+This app references the `container/verysecret.txt` file on your blob with a secret on the Key Vault. using [Key Vault flex volume](https://github.com/Azure/kubernetes-keyvault-flexvol).

 This is where you can find [the Sample Application's repo](https://dev.azure.com/csedevops/DevSecOps/_git/StorageViewer?path=%2F&version=GBmaster).

 ## Create Secret

-Create a service principal to access KeyVault from the sample app and set it to the secret.
+Create a service principal to access Key Vault from the sample app and set it to the secret.

 ```
 $ az ad sp create-rbac --name ServicePrinipalForApp